Gush Etzion: Settlements in Mandatory Palestine

 In 1927, a group of religious Yemenite Jews founded an agricultural village they named Migdal Eder (מִגְדַּל עֵדֶר), based on a biblical quotation.
 The land had been purchased in 1925 by Zikhron David, a private Jewish land holding company at a site between Bethlehem and Hebron that fell between the zones of influence of the local Arab clans.
-This early community did not flourish, mainly due to economic hardships and escalating tension with neighboring Arab communities.
+This early community did not flourish, mainly due to economic hardships on the rocky soil, difficult weather conditions and escalating tension with neighboring Arab communities.
 Two years later, during the 1929 Palestine riots and recurring hostilities, Migdal Eder was attacked and destroyed.
 Residents of the neighboring Palestinian village of Beit Ummar sheltered the farmers, but they could not return to their land.

 In 1932, a Jewish businessman of German extraction, Shmuel Zvi Holtzmann, provided financial backing for another attempt at resettling the area, through a company named El HaHar ("To the Mountain").
 The kibbutz established there in 1935 was named Kfar Etzion, in his honor (the German word Holz means "wood", which is etz עץ in Hebrew).
 The 1936–1939 Arab revolt made life intolerable for the residents, who returned to Jerusalem in 1937.
+Most of the structures built by Holtzman and his associates were destroyed by local Arab residents.

-The Jewish National Fund organized a third attempt at settlement in 1943 with the refounding of Kfar Etzion by members of a religious group called Kvutzat Avraham.
+The Jewish National Fund organized a third attempt at settlement in 1943 with the re-establishment of Kfar Etzion by members of a religious group called Kvutzat Avraham.
 Despite the rocky soil, shortage of potable water, harsh winters, and constant threat of attack, this group managed to succeed.

 Their isolation was somewhat relieved by the establishment in 1945 of Masu'ot Yitzhak and Ein Tzurim, populated by members of the religious Bnei Akiva movement and Religious Kibbutz Movement.
 Against the backdrop of an impending struggle for Israeli independence, the secular Hashomer Hatzair movement founded a fourth kibbutz, Revadim.
 A religious center, Neve Ovadia, was also founded by the bloc's members.
 By the start of the 1948 Arab–Israeli War, the Etzion bloc numbered 450 residents and stretched over an area of 20000 dunam.